-In 2009, Hewitt Associates was the committee's primary compensation consultant.
-A Hewitt representative attended all committee meetings.
-He met in executive session with the committee members several times during 2009.
+In 2010, Exequity was the committee's primary compensation consultant.
+Exequity is a nationally recognized independent provider of executive compensation advisory services with no legal or financial connection to any other service provider.
+An Exequity representative attended all committee meetings and met in executive session with the committee members at three of the four meetings held during 2010.

-Hewitt Associates supported the committee by:
+Exequity supported the committee by:

-- Providing competitive data on compensation and relative performance of peer group companies - Recommending pay programs and salary increase budgets - Making presentations on regulatory and legislative matters affecting executive compensation - Providing opinions on the reasonableness of compensation - Consulting on other related matters as needed
+- Providing competitive data on compensation and relative performance of peer group companies. - Recommending pay programs and salary increase budgets. - Making presentations on regulatory and legislative matters affecting executive compensation. - Providing opinions on the reasonableness of compensation. - Consulting on other related matters as needed.